aziis98/arnoldi-distribuito/typst-report/main.typ

     + upright(bold(I)) times.circle upright(bold(I)) times.circle upright(bold(D_(z z)))
 $

+We are now interested in finding the eigenvalues of this matrix for large $N$, we will drop the factor $1 slash h_i^2$ from the matrix and directly compute the eigenvalues of the matrix $L$.

 To compute the eigenvalues and eigenvectors of this matrix we can use the following facts about the Kronecker products.

 #proposition[